AndreasKarageorgos/Anonymous-Chat/SECURITY.md

 # Reporting a Vulnerability

-You can report a Vulnerability [here](https://github.com/AndreasKarageorgos/SPC-Chat/security/advisories) or follow the instractions above.
+You can report a Vulnerability [here](https://github.com/AndreasKarageorgos/SPC-Chat/security/advisories) or follow the instractions below.

 Report a Vulnerability to my email: andreas_karageorgos@protonmail.com